Because clarity isn’t corporate — it’s human.

 Clarity starts with curiosity.
 Ask:

 This is the step most organizations skip.
 They assume confusion is about information gaps.
-Often, it’s about narrative gaps — competing stories at different levels of the organization that quietly contradict each other.
+Often, it’s about meaning gaps — competing stories at different levels of the organization that quietly contradict each other.

 Every change needs a single throughline — the story that explains why it matters.